VanessaScherma/Esaote_CloudImageGallery/docs/design-document.md

 5. <b>Upload Frontend to S3</b>: the built frontend is synced with the S3 bucket (esaote-cloud-gallery), ensuring only updated files are deployed.

-6. <b>Deploy Backend to EC2</b>: connects to the EC2 instance via SSH, navigates to the backend directory, pulls the latest changes from the repository, exports AWS credentials, installs dependencies and restarts the backend.
+6. <b>Deploy Backend to EC2</b>: connects to the EC2 instance via SSH, navigates to the backend directory, pulls the latest changes from the repository, exports AWS credentials, installs dependencies and restarts the backend with PM2.

 This pipeline ensures a fully automated deployment of both the frontend and backend, reducing manual intervention and making updates seamless.